aaas24/aaas24.github.io/_posts/2022-04-05-Ted-Talks-1-web-scraping.md

-To learn more about the code and the project, please visit the [code library](https://github.com/aaas24/code_library/tree/main/ted_talks)
+To learn more about the full code on this project, please visit the [code library](https://github.com/aaas24/code_library/tree/main/ted_talks).
+You can also use this [Colab notebook](https://colab.research.google.com/drive/1hUwgmZU4HxKneeYMSu3fqX_Qs7ppFBUU?usp=sharing) to follow along.